 - 2 - half pint canning jars

-- 80 proof vodka or other grain liquor (such as Everclear)
+- 120 proof (or above) grain liquor (such as Everclear)

 - 1 cup water